n44h/Bix/README.md

 ## What is Bix?

-Bix is a console-based Account Credentials Manager.
+Bix is a CLI tool to store and manage you accounts and passwords.
 It encrypts and safely stores account credentials with your choice of AES flavor (128-bit, 192-bit, or 256-bit).

 ## Note